• Home

 Gmail + Anthropic (Claude)

-Zapier is the leader in workflow automation—integrating with 6,000+ apps from partners like Google, Salesforce, and Microsoft.
+Zapier is the leader in workflow automation—integrating with thousands of apps from partners like Google, Salesforce, and Microsoft.
 Use interfaces, data tables, and logic to build secure, automated systems for your business-critical workflows across your organization's technology stack.
 Learn more.

 ChatGPT vs. Claude: Which is better?

-Claude and ChatGPT have much in common: both are powerful LLMs well-suited to tasks like text analysis, brainstorming, and data-crunching.
+Claude and ChatGPT have much in common: both are powerful AI chatbots well-suited to tasks like text analysis, brainstorming, and data-crunching.
 (Watching either tool work its way through a complex physics equation is a marvel.)
 But depending on your intended AI use case, you may find one more helpful than the other.

 Related reading: